 Contact Connor if you have any questions about the technical parts of our venue, or if you'd like permission to use one of his many amazing photos!

-Etan Muskat is the Interim Artistic Director at Bad Dog! is a writer, actor and improviser.
+Etan Muskat, Bad Dog's Artistic Associate, is a writer, actor and improviser.
 He is an alumni of The Second City Mainstage where he wrote and performed in 4 revues.
 He is a founding member of the award-winning Bad Dog Repertory Players and has toured across the country performing improv, theatre and sketch.
 With his Montreal-based theatre company Two By Four he created four original plays including the award-winning Space Jail.
 In 2009 he co-wrote and directed the acclaimed webseries The Bitter End.
 TV credits include Baroness Von Sketch Show,The Expanse, Odd Squad and Designated Survivor.
 He has two children, both unemployed.

 Contact Etan if you would like to discuss artistic programming or rent performance space!